 What PM skills do I (honestly) know I’m missing, but I don’t let this show to my team? — Hidden

-Are there any PM skills that my team would say I have or don’t have, but I don’t agree or know it? — Blind spot
+Are there any PM skills that my team would say I have or don’t have, but I don’t agree with or know it? — Blindspot

 Are there any skills that I’ve never even considered to be relevant as a PM? — Unknown

-By doing so you’ll quickly reveal where you’re nailing it as product manager, and where you’ve got some space to grow.
+By doing so, you’ll quickly reveal where you’re nailing it as a product manager and where you’ve got some space to grow.

-What’s more: as a PM, you can think of this as your skillset strategic roadmap, including actions required, start and end dates, any related costs and what value it will deliver.
-You can go one step ahead and create a visual roadmap so you get an overview of your skillsets.
+What’s more: as a PM, you can think of this as your skillset strategic roadmap, including actions required, start and end dates, any related costs, and what value it will deliver.
+You can go one step ahead and create a visual roadmap to get an overview of your skillsets.

 So that’s two quadrants ticked off the list.
-Now how do we begin to understand what we don’t necessarily know about ourselves, in order to find our Blind spot and Unknown opportunities?
+Now how do we begin to understand what we don’t necessarily know about ourselves to find our Blindspot and Unknown opportunities?

 True, feedback can be intimidating.

-Very few people enjoy opening themselves up to judgement from others.
+Very few people enjoy opening themselves up to judgment from others.

-Thing is, feedback from your team is absolutely essential if you are to grow as a product manager — as Bill Gates said: “We all need people who will give us feedback.
+The thing is, feedback from your team is essential if you are to grow as a product manager — as Bill Gates said: “We all need people who will give us feedback.
 That's how we improve.”

 It’s better to think of your product management career as ever-evolving, which means feedback is really nothing to be afraid of.

-And this is exactly how you should position it to your colleagues, when you ask them to feed back on your PM skills and knowledge gaps.
+And this is exactly how you should position it to your colleagues when you ask them for feedback on your PM skills and knowledge gaps.

 What skills do they believe you embody?
 What are your areas for development?
 And how many of these can you cross-reference with your own insights?

-It’s those nuggets of truth which you may not have recognized yourself, which will lead to better Blind spot and Unknown understanding.
+It’s those nuggets of truth that you may not have recognized yourself, which will lead to better Blindspot and Unknown understanding.

-Now you’ve taken several routes to identifying your skill gaps, it’s time to fill them…
+Now that you’ve taken several routes to identify your skill gaps, it’s time to fill them…

-In her book, ‘Mindset: The New Psychology of Success’, Carol Dweck talks about the importance of having a ‘growth mindset’ — that is, acknowledging that skills and intelligence can be developed if we embrace challenges, put in effort and learn from criticism.
+In her book, ‘Mindset: The New Psychology of Success,’ Carol Dweck talks about the importance of having a ‘growth mindset’ — that is, acknowledging that skills and intelligence can be developed if we embrace challenges, put in the effort, and learn from criticism.